 “It’s really good.
 Think I could take a look?”

 The point moved away from the hollow at the base of my neck.
 This morning, my orderly friend Abie had brought donuts and I’d picked a sickly-sweet pink one.
 Now my heart threw battery acid up my throat.
 Still I didn’t pull away.
 I let him move, while I stayed still.
 I had to be cautious.
-Lack of caution had gotten me here—I had rushed down the hall when Dixie Salma had pointed to the doorway of the old storage room, screaming that Rai had locked himself in.
-I’d gone to help a deranged patient, without ever thinking he might yank me into this unused room.
+Lack of caution had gotten me here—I had rushed down the hall when Dixie Salma had pointed to toward the old storage room, crying that Rai had gone inside and was making weird noises.
+To avoid embarrassing him, I’d gone without ever thinking a deranged patient might yank me into this unused room.

-“Check it out.”
 He started to turn the makeshift knife around, to put the handle toward me.
-The little radiator whirred on quietly, its dull echo in the empty space reminding me how alone we were.
+The radiator whirred on quietly, its dull echo in the empty space reminding me how alone we were.

 I inched my hand forward.
 “Wow, that’s amazing.”